Blogs About Stress

 Read More »

-The body’s initial reaction to a crisis or threatening situation is to activate the “fight or flight” stress response, in which the sympathetic nervous system primes the body to take either confrontational or avoidance action.
-In facing an emergency, the body releases first adrenalin and then cortisol to enable the body to deal with acute stressful situations.
-(However, when stressful situations become chronic in nature, continuously elevated levels of cortisol become harmful to physical and mental health.)
-Once the threat has passed, the “rest and digest” response takes over, in which the vagus nerve – as part of the parasympathetic nervous system – plays a major role by telling the body to chill out.
-Role of the vagus nerve in
+The body’s initial reaction to a crisis or threatening situation is to activate the ‘fight or flight” stress response, which primes the body to take either confrontational or avoidance action.
+Once the threat has passed, the “rest and digest” response takes over, in which the vagus nerve – as part of the parasympathetic nervous system – plays a major role.
+The sympathetic nervous system is involved in the “fight or flight” response.
+In an emergency the body releases first adrenalin and then cortisol to enable the body to deal with acute stressful situations.
+When stressful situations become chronic in nature, continuously elevated levels of cortisol become harmful to physical and mental health.
+By understanding the workings of the vagus nerve,

 Read More »